 It isn’t easy to estimate which trees absorb the most CO2.
 To calculate this average, we have to consider the composition of the forest.
 Forests with various species should be favored because they absorb more CO2.

 On average, a tree absorbs about 25kg of CO2 per year.
-The range, depending on the tree, is from 10kg to 40kg per year.
-A tree also stores approximately 167 kg of CO2 per year (1 ton of carbon dioxide annually for six mature trees).
+Depending on the tree, the range ranges from 10kg to 40kg per year.
+A tree also stores approximately 167 kg of CO2 annually (1 ton of carbon dioxide annually for six mature trees).

 Carbon absorption capacity varies depending on several factors like tree species and size.
-Let’s understand deeply the contribution of trees to climate change and the process of absorbing CO2.
+Let’s understand the contribution of trees to climate change and the process of absorbing CO2 deeply.

 Trees are well down to as “carbon sinks.”
 It is accomplished through the process of photosynthesis.
 Trees absorb carbon dioxide through their leaves and convert it to sugars needed to grow.
 Do you prefer young or old trees?
 That is the question that scientists continue to debate.